HKU-BAL/Gungnir/README.md

 This adds 1% substitution, 1% insertion, and 1% deletion errors by default.

 ### 3. DNA Decoding
-Decode the noisy DNA sequences back to digital data with error correction.
+Decode the noisy DNA sequences with error correction.
+This process will generate an *Decoded* file inside the *Outcome* directory.
 ```
 go run main.go -action Decode -output "../Outcome"
 ```
-The decoder automatically corrects errors using adaptive edit distance algorithms.
+The decoder automatically corrects errors using advancing edit distance algorithms.
 ### 4. Reconstruction
 Rebuild the original file from the decoded data.
 ```